hkebbi/FortiCNAPP_POV-toolbox/AWS/Agentless Workload Scanning (AWLS)/awls.md

 | 🎯 **Selective Scanning** | You can limit the scanned hosts using an explicit **query filter**.
 By default, all workloads are scanned. |
 | 🐳 **Powered by ECS** | *Amazon Elastic Container Service (Amazon ECS)* is a fully managed container orchestration service that simplifies deployment, scaling, and management of containerized applications. |

-#### This creates an ECS cluster, a VPC and VPC IG for that cluster per region.
+#### This creates an ECS cluster, a VPC and VPC IG for that cluster per region (Scanning account, or Security account, where the scanning infrasturcture is installed).
-#### The trigger will start a periodic Task to snapshot and analyze EC2 volumes in that region.
+#### The trigger will start a periodic Task to snapshot and analyze EC2 volumes in that region (Monitored account where a role used to create snapshots, and access snapshot data, is installed).

 ---
 ---